Lake Powell Half Marathon

 Expect about 6 aid stations on the course at around mile 3, 5, 7, 9, 11, and 12.
 A medic will be stationed typically at the aid station at or near mile 7.
 Keep in mind, the exact location of each aid station may vary from race to race.
 Aid stations include toilets, water, Gnarly Hydrate, Honey Stinger gels, basic first aid supplies, and sometimes more.

 All stations are cup-free so plan to bring your own hydration solution or request a free HydraPouch when you register.

-You have a couple of options for picking up your bib and race packet including at the race expo or we can mail it to you.
 When you register, we ask you to indicate when you plan to pick up your bib.
-If you plans change, don’t worry about it.
+If your plans change, don’t worry about it.
 We only ask to help us plan in terms of numbers.